Remembrance Sunday in St Albans

 The Mayor will be accompanied by his Macebearer and both will wear their official robes.

-The procession will make its way to the War Memorial near St Peter’s Church for the start of the service at 10.50am.
+The procession will walk to the War Memorial near St Peter’s Church for the start of the service at 10.50am.

-The faith groups will be represented by Revd Mark Dearnley St Peter’s Church who will conduct the service.
+Faith groups will be represented by Revd Mark Dearnley of St Peter’s Church who will conduct the service.
+A bugler will play the last post which will be followed by a two-minute silence at 11am.

 During the service, there will be prayers and the St Albans City Band will provide the music for hymns.

-This is our way of recognising the tremendous debt we owe to the men and women who sacrificed their lives in the defence of their country.
+They will want to recognise the tremendous debt we owe to the men and women who defended our country and our freedoms.
 We must always remember them.

 I would also ask people to give generously to this year’s Poppy Appeal to help the Royal British Legion carry out the fantastic welfare work it does for our Armed Forces families.